articleIcon-icon

 PEO services also allow you to continue working with your existing benefit providers while offloading many of the compliance and administrative tasks.

-Stronger compliance and protection from legal liabilities
+How does a PEO provide stronger compliance and protection from legal liabilities in Illinois?

 When you partner with a PEO, you enter into a co-employment relationship.
 You offload legal liabilities and compliance risk to the PEO for payroll, employment tax, labor laws, and more.
 You remain responsible for the day-to-day management of your workforce.